 That’s the worst proposal I’ve ever seen.
 You never said what you wanted to do, what it would cost, or why we should do it.
 Other than omitting the three key elements of a proposal it was great.

-(Or, as Larry Ellison was reputed to have often said: “That’s the stupidest f**king idea I’ve ever heard in my life,” sometimes rather amazingly followed by, “Say it again!”)
+Or, as Larry Ellison was reputed to have often said: “that’s the stupidest f**king idea I’ve ever heard in my life,” sometimes rather amazingly followed by, “say it again!”
+(The latter addition being a tell-tale that you were likely out of the building by 5 PM.)

 But I am equally certain that I could almost always have found a better way of expressing my feedback had I known about and applied the kind principle.